The same year, the line was extended north to Ackley, where it connected to the Illinois Central Mainline.

 This unique truss bridge crosses the Iowa River just south of Albion in a very scenic location.

-The main span is a 138 foot long, riveted modified warren through truss with all verticals and an A-Frame Portal.
+Built in 1902, the main span is a 136 foot long, riveted modified warren through truss with all verticals and an A-Frame Portal.

 It rests on stone piers, which are mainly encased by concrete.
 On the south end, it is approached by a long trestle.